 Total Investment: £29 million

-Latest Position: The Central Borders Innovation Park project is due to be considered by Joint Committee on 1 March 2019.
+Latest Position: The Central Borders Innovation Park project was approved by Joint Committee on 1 March 2019.